 Long-standing disputes and differences can lead to feelings of hurt, anger, mistrust in a relationship.
 Even more so if trust between partners takes a hit.
 In such a situation, one of the best conflict resolution strategies is forgiveness.

 Relationships aren’t easy.
 They require constant care and nurturing.
 Despite the flaws and differences, most relationships are worth the effort.
-So before you let you bond with partner wither away, give these conflict resolution strategies a chance.
+So before you let your bond with your partner wither away, give these conflict resolution strategies a chance.